lucasnell/digestion_evolution/doc/tidy_csvs.md

         log_sef = (log(prox) + log(med) + log(dist)) / 3,
         # Taking log of clearance before any means are calculated
         # Some clearances were negative, so there would be NaNs produced
-        # The below two lines are to avoid the warning message
+        # The next two lines are to avoid the warning message
         log_clear = ifelse(clear < 0, NA, clear),
         log_clear = log(log_clear)
     ) %>%